 Some people object when addiction is described as a disease, associating diseases with infections such as measles and influenza, but there are many kinds of diseases and medical conditions.
 Former US Surgeon General Vivek Murthy wrote that “addiction is a chronic neurological disorder … not a character flaw” that “we must approach with the same skill and compassion with which we approach heart disease, diabetes, and cancer,” as well as hypertension and asthma.

 Biology seems to be a part of it (some people are born with a greater risk for addiction), but there is a mental or behavioral component, too.
-If you never use a drug, you’ll never know if you are addicted or not; once triggered, however—by illicit drug use or a prescribed painkiller following an injury—it can be harder to say no. Treating such substance abuse requires many tools, from medically supervised detox—with or without medication-assisted treatment (MAT) drugs such as methadone and Suboxone—to support groups and aftercare.
+If you never use a drug, you’ll never know if you are addicted or not; once triggered, however—by illicit drug use or a prescribed painkiller following an injury—it can be harder to say no. Treating such substance use disorder requires many tools, from medically supervised detox—with or without medication-assisted treatment (MAT) drugs such as methadone and Suboxone—to support groups and aftercare.

-If there was a cure for substance abuse, then detox and MAT might be enough, but there isn’t and they aren’t.
+If there was a cure for substance use disorder, then detox and MAT might be enough, but there isn’t and they aren’t.
 They only address the symptoms: dependency and withdrawal.
 A daunting aspect of addiction is the widely held belief that there is no cure.
 Recovery is not one-and-done.
 Most people require more help to stay straight throughout their life.
 There are many incidents of someone quitting drugs or alcohol for years before a fatal relapse.

 What is Cognitive Behavioral Therapy?